raspberrypilearning/stress-ball/en/step_7.md

-## Challenge: improve your stress ball
+## Addmore

-Make your stress ball even better.
+Improve your stress ball.

 Use the **Brush** tool or other tools in the Paint editor to add hair and other features.